Canning Downs: Heritage listing

 Canning Downs Homestead was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Canning Downs, one of the earliest homesteads established on the Darling Downs provides remarkable evidence of the pastoral and agricultural growth of South East Queensland.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 Although the age of the various buildings comprising the residence is unknown, it is likely that at least some of the structures date from the Leslie occupation of the run in the 1840s and early 1850s, making this a rare and early example of residential building in Queensland.
 The brick stables are rare in their form and age, and may have some of the earliest corrugated iron roofing used in Queensland, demonstrating the development of this technology.

 The place has potential to yield information that will contribute to an understanding of Queensland's history.

 Great potential exists for further archaeological research on both the buildings and grounds at Canning Downs which are intact despite a long and varied history.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The residence and the stables, with associated grounds including the gardens, paddocks and driveway, provide a good example of a mid-nineteenth century pastoral run.
-The stables are an excellent and intact example of a building of this type.
+The stables are an intact example of a building of this type.

 The place is important because of its aesthetic significance.

 The buildings and grounds have aesthetic value, increased by their situation and context.
 The stable is a well composed structure of great architectural merit.
 The gardens and grounds surrounding these buildings contribute to their setting.
 Many established trees and early garden areas are of importance.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

 The brick stables are rare in their form and age, and may have some of the earliest corrugated iron roofing used in Queensland, demonstrating the development of this technology.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The station is of cultural importance to Queenslanders as one of the earliest European homes surviving in the state.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Canning Downs is associated with many people of importance to Queensland history including Patrick, George and Walter Leslie and their families who were instrumental in opening the Darling Downs for pastoral runs and settlement.